MarmadileManteater/FreeTubeCordova/README.md

 <hr>

 ## How does it work?
-FreeTube Cordova uses the [Invidious API](https://github.com/iv-org/invidious) to seve data and videos.
+FreeTube Cordova uses the [Invidious API](https://github.com/iv-org/invidious) to serve data and videos.
 No official YouTube APIs are used to obtain data.
 Your subscriptions and history are stored locally on your device and are never sent out.

 ## Features
 * Watch videos without ads